adityaramesh/aws_dns/README.md

   - Replace the `hosted-zone-id` field with the hosted zone ID corresponding to `example.com`.
   - Optionally change the `recheck-time` field to another value (in seconds).
-  This indicate the frequently with which the service checks for public IP changes.
+  This indicates the frequency with which the service checks for public IP changes.

 If you are not using a Debian- or Ubuntu-based Linux distribution, please see